 Gerrymandering has thus left us with congressional districts that go a long way toward entrenching political centers of power, making the elected leaders of those districts less apt to appeal to a broader political constituency and far more likely to trumpet and adhere to the values of an increasingly narrow and radical one.
 What’s more, failure to adhere to this hard-line political ideology doesn’t result in a shift of power from one political party to the other but rather a shift within the party from one elected official to another who, in the eyes of that voting constituency, better represents the more radical wing.
-This shift occurs during the party’s primary election, no better exemplified than when David Brat replaced Eric Cantor in his own district’s primary, and all because Cantor had had the audacity to pursue a deal with the president to avert a government shutdown.
-Of course, looking like he auditioned for the part of the popped-collar prep-school bully in every 1980s made-for-TV movie probably didn’t help Cantor, either.

 So when it comes to amplifying radical ideology and appealing to a more strident wing of Republican voter, it’s hard to find anyone who sells it better than Donald Trump.
 Except perhaps for David Duke, but he doesn’t have the hot wife and the jet with his name on it.
-Though to his credit, David Duke probably does have a Toro riding lawnmower and a hypothyroidic wife who shops at Walmart in a little rascal, which is apparently no better testament to the superiority of the Aryan race.
+Though to his credit, David Duke probably does have a Toro riding lawnmower and a diabetic wife who shops at Walmart in a little rascal, which is apparently no better testament to the superiority of the Aryan race.

-After nearly a year of Bernie Sanders’s campaign rallying cries, perhaps a refresher is unnecessary here.
+After a year of Bernie Sanders’s campaign rallying cries, perhaps a refresher is unnecessary here.
 For brevity’s sake, let’s simply recall that economic inequality over the past 40 years has gotten progressively worse, as incomes for the top five percent of households grew by 88 percent while middle-income households grew by an average of only 20 percent.
 For the top one-hundredth of one percent (0.01%), their average household income is now $27 million, while the average income of the bottom 90 percent of households is $31,244, and the top 10% of households now control two-thirds of America’s net worth.
 Let’s not overlook too that the 20 richest people in our country own more wealth than the bottom half of the American population and that the much touted economic recovery has disproportionately favored the wealthiest, as evinced by the fact that between 2013 and 2015 the wealthiest 14 people’s wealth increased by $157 billion.
 Nice work if you can get it …

-The difficulty is that the “problems” to which Donald Trump pays the most lip-service are in reality little more than simple but effective misdirects.
+But the “problems” to which Donald Trump pays the most lip-service are in reality little more than simple but effective misdirects.
 It’s easy to point (small) fingers at immigrants as a cause of economic inequality but not so easy to point those same fingers at trade policies that have moved manufacturing overseas (especially when your own companies benefit from those practices) or financial deregulations that have and continue to concentrate wealth among the most upper of echelons in the country (especially when deregulations benefit you while the supporters to whom you are speaking have labelled “regulation” an enemy in spite of how regulation would benefit them).

 Which brings us quite nicely to the last feature of Donald Trump’s American rise.